gleam-lang/gleam/book/src/README.md

 # Gleam

-A statically typed language for the Erlang VM.
+Gleam is a statically typed functional programming language for building scalable concurrent systems.

+It compiles to [Erlang](http://www.erlang.org/) and has straightforward interop with other BEAM languages such as Erlang, Elixir and LFE.

+It looks like this:

 ```rust,noplaypen
 pub enum Tree =